ikle/srr/doc/proc-segment.md

 the target is only valid for processes with CAP\_PROC\_SEGMENT capability, even if the calling process ID is specified.
 Interface functions always return -EINVAL when specifying a negative target process ID.

+## Segment Management Methods

+### Request Information about a Segment

+The proc\_segment\_query function queries information about the process memory segment.
+Succeeds if a memory segment is found whose start address is greater than or equal to the specified one.
+Note that the specified address may not belong to the segment whose information can be returned.
+If the caller needs to check for the occurrence of a specified address in a memory segment, then it must compare its value with the address of the end of the segment.
+This behavior of this method allows you to get information about all segments of the process memory without knowing in advance the addresses of the beginning of the segments.